 The two most common types of arthritis are:

-People with arthritis may have difficulty performing normal daily activities.
-These include walking, grasping a pen or getting in and out of a car.
-Advanced arthritis can also cause permanent joint damage or deformities, including twisted fingers.
 No matter what type of arthritis you have, it can get worse over time – especially if left untreated.

 Mercy’s orthopedic and rheumatology doctors can help you get the personalized treatment you need.
 Our team has experience caring for most forms of arthritis, including aggressive or rare types.
 We diagnose patients whose symptoms point to arthritis.
 And we work with patients who have been managing their condition for years.